Vulnsy Docs

 Narrative Sections

-Narrative sections are the free-form content blocks within each report tab — scope, methodology, executive summary, and custom sections edited with a rich text editor.
+Narrative sections are the free-form content blocks within each report tab — scope, methodology, executive summary, and custom sections.

 Narrative sections are the written content blocks inside each report tab.
 They provide the context around your findings — explaining what was tested, how testing was performed, and what the overall results mean.